7 Ways Oncology Studies Are Different from Other Therapeutic Areas

 When a standard therapy exists, this is used as the control treatment that is measured against the new development treatment.

-Where patients are administered a placebo treatment in oncology trials, this is given in conjunction with other standard treatments.
+Where patients are administered a placebo treatment in oncology studies , this is given in conjunction with other standard treatments.
 It is important that patients’ standard treatments are not disrupted by the trial, as this could be potentially life-threatening.

 4. Different measures of adverse events